person12306464/rtgiSetup/README.md

 *Made for version 0.36.1*

 ## Just open cmd as admin and run main2.py to install it without making it an exe.
+(Requires Python on your PC)

 **Though if you would like to make your own exe then follow this:**

+First create a python environment.

-First do `pip install pyinstaller`
+Then install pyinstaller `pip install pyinstaller`

 Then `pyinstaller main.py`